alexibro/CodeChallenge/README.md

 ### Additional Information

-H2 embedded database restricts Tweet text to VARCHAR(255).
+H2 embedded database **restricts Tweet text** to VARCHAR(255).
 If a Tweet exceeds this length, the database throws an exception but saves the truncated tweet.
-This behavior has been kept for efficiency reasons during development.
+This behavior has been kept for **efficiency reasons during development**.
 Easily modifiable.

 H2 database console: http://localhost:8080/h2-console
 - user: tweets